 It depends on the type of care you need.
-First, you and each covered family member should choose a primary care physician.
-This decision is important since your primary care physician provides or arranges for most of your healthcare.
+First, you and each covered family member should choose a primary care provider.
+This decision is important since your primary care provider provides or arranges for most of your healthcare.

-To choose or change your primary care physician, you can either select one from our Medical Directory, from our website, www.kp.org/feds, or you can call our Member Services Department at 503-813-2000 in Portland or at 800-813-2000 (TTY: 711) in all other areas.
+To choose or change your primary care provider, you can either select one from our Medical Directory, from our website, www.kp.org/feds, or you can call our Member Services Department at 800-813-2000 (TTY: 711).

-Primary care
+· Primary care

-We encourage you to choose a primary care physician when you enroll.
-Your primary care physician can be a physician, nurse practitioner, or physician assistant and you may select a primary care physician from any of our available Plan providers who practice in these specialties: internal medicine, family medicine, pediatrics, general practice or obstetrics and gynecology.
-Your primary care physician will provide most of your healthcare, or give you a referral to see a specialist.
+We encourage you to choose a primary care provider when you enroll.
+Your primary care provider can be a physician, nurse practitioner, or physician assistant and you may select a primary care provider from any of our available Plan providers who practice in these specialties: internal medicine, family medicine, pediatrics, general practice or obstetrics and gynecology.
+Your primary care provider will provide most of your healthcare, or give you a referral to see a specialist.

-Please notify us of the primary care physician you choose.
-If you need help choosing a primary care physician, call us.
-You may change your primary care physician at any time.
-You are free to see other Plan physicians if your primary care physician is not available, and to receive care at other Kaiser Permanente facilities.
+Please notify us of the primary care provider you choose.
+If you need help choosing a primary care provider, call us.
+You may change your primary care provider at any time.
+You are free to see other Plan physicians if your primary care provider is not available, and to receive care at other Kaiser Permanente facilities.

-Specialty care
+· Specialty care

-Specialty care is care you receive from providers other than a primary care physician.
-When your primary care physician believes you may need specialty care, they will request authorization from the Plan to refer you to a specialist for an initial consultation and/or for a certain number of visits.
+Specialty care is care you receive from providers other than a primary care provider.
+When your primary care provider believes you may need specialty care, they will request authorization from the Plan to refer you to a specialist for an initial consultation and/or for a certain number of visits.
 If the Plan approves the referral, you may seek the initial consultation from the specialist to whom you were referred.
-You must then return to your primary care physician after the consultation, unless your referral authorizes a certain number of additional visits without the need to obtain another referral.
-The primary care physician must provide or obtain authorization for a specialist to provide all follow-up care.
-Do not go to the specialist for return visits unless your primary care physician gives you a referral.
+You must then return to your primary care provider after the consultation, unless your referral authorizes a certain number of additional visits without the need to obtain another referral.
+The primary care provider must provide or obtain authorization for a specialist to provide all follow-up care.
+Do not go to the specialist for return visits unless your primary care provider gives you a referral.
 However, you may see Plan obstetrician/gynecologists, optometrists, mental health and substance abuse providers, chiropractors, occupational health providers, social worker services and receive cancer counseling without a referral.